skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### New and modern ways of working

 You have some exposure to working in an agile fashion.
 You have read about human-centered design and modern technical practices.
-You can speak at a high-level to the strengths and weaknesses of each approach.
+You speak at a high-level to the strengths and weaknesses of each approach.
 You embrace new trends and technologies and help clients understand the benefit and impact of new trends and technologies.

 ##### Collaboration